shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 Let's start building the pipeline.
 We need an activity to refresh the Dataflow.
 Let's find an activity which we can use.

-1. From the top menu select **Activities -Dataflow**.
+1. From the top menu select **Activities -> Dataflow**.
 Dataflow activity is added to the center design pane.
 Notice the bottom pane now has configuration options of the Dataflow activity.

 2. We are going to configure the activity to connect to df_People_SharePoint activity.
 From the **bottom** **pane**, select **Settings**.